NASA-SW-VnV/fret/fret-electron/docs/_media/exports/testgen.md

 ## Notes

 - When using the NuSMV engine, FRET utilizes the finite trace Future-Time LTL formulas of each requirement for generating tests.
 When using the Kind 2 engine, FRET utilizes the Past-Time LTL formulas, instead.
-- For the NuSMV engine, Generated tests are set to be six (6) time steps long to minimize test case generation time and make tests easy to use in the simulator.
-We will extend this to support tests of arbitrary length in future releases.
+- For the NuSMV engine, users can determine the length of the generated tests using the corresponding option in the settings.
+The minimum allowed length value is 4 steps.
+Values smaller than 4 are ignored and the underlying analysis proceeds with the default value 4 as a result.
 - Only components that include variables of `Input`, `Output` or `Internal` variable type are currently supported for test case generation.
 For exporting of test obligations, we additionally support variables of `Function` variable type.
 For exports including `Function` variables, users need to define the variable's corresponding SMV module in the exported `.smv` files.
 - The NuSMV engine can only be used with System components that include variables of 'boolean' Data Type.
 - The NuSMV engine should not be used for requirements using Past-Time predicates `persisted` and `occured`.